kmtheobald/limestone/To peel words from their familiar clumps.md

+To peel words from their familiar clumps\
-And fashion as pottery newly crafted phrases
+And fashion as pottery newly crafted phrases\
-Novel lines that speak as novels
+Novel lines that speak as novels\
-Funny words expressing funny faces
+Funny words expressing funny faces\

-To coin a phrase and turn that phrase into turns of phrases Idioms be not our friends, except with a nink and a wod
+To coin a phrase and turn that phrase into turns of phrases\
+Idioms be not our friends, except with a nink and a wod\

-To withdraw from memory's vault our seemly dances Trace the contours of those daily routines
+To withdraw from memory's vault our seemly dances\
+Trace the contours of those daily routines\
-And deposit again as well-rehearsed motions
+And deposit again as well-rehearsed motions\
-Worth more than Priam knew in golden Troy.
+Worth more than Priam knew in golden Troy.\

-To breach decorum and betray the rhetorician who insists that meaning must always be pregnant who allows emotion to refuge in the commonplace where cycles of thought and belief idly rest.
+To breach decorum and betray the rhetorician\
+who insists that meaning must always be pregnant\
+who allows emotion to refuge in the commonplace\
+where cycles of thought and belief idly rest.\
-Thought must not rest.
+Thought must not rest.\
-Belief must not rest.
+Belief must not rest.\

-Shakespeare endures not for one aching page but for soulful stories across the age.
+Shakespeare endures not for one aching page\
+but for soulful stories across the age.\

-To tear and recombine, churn and churn again, such that the foaming sea may not settle, ever.
+To tear and recombine, churn and churn again,\
+such that the foaming sea may not settle, ever.\
-To stitch and unstitch hours into a moment's thought such that human courtship of Grace may not whittle, never.
+To stitch and unstitch hours into a moment's thought\
+such that human courtship of Grace may not whittle, never.\

 Orig.
-6/27/23
+6/27/23\
-Q coffee
+Q coffee\
-Rev. 8/3/23
+Rev. 8/3/23\
-Grandparent's house
+Grandparent's house\